docksal/docksal/docs/content/core/volumes.md

 While Docker can access files directly on Linux, on macOS and Windows it works inside VM (VirtualBox or xhyve with Docker Desktop), which means that Docker cannot directly access files from host.
-Those files have to be made available inside VM first, and this is achieved in a different ways on different operating systems and VMs.
+Those files have to be made available inside VM first, and this is achieved in different ways on different operating systems and VMs.

-**On macOS with VirtualBox** files are made available from host to Docker by mounting the folder defined in `DOCKSAL_NFS_PATH` into VM via NFS protocol.
+**On macOS with VirtualBox** files are made available from host to Docker by mounting the folder defined in `DOCKSAL_NFS_PATH` into the VM via NFS protocol.

 ```
              NFS mount                       bind